 Construction workers usually work at elevated heights.
 As such, they could be vulnerable to fall accidents.
-According to the Occupational Health and Safety Administration, in 2015, falls were the leading cause of construction site accidents and caused more than 38 percent of construction-related deaths.
+According to the Occupational Health and Safety Administration, falls were the leading cause of construction site accidents and caused more than 38% of construction-related deaths in 2015.

-Whatever the cause of your fall, LOS ANGELES CAR ACCIDENT ATTORNEYS can help you get the deserved settlement for your misery.
+Whatever the cause of your fall, the Los Angeles car accident attorneys at El Dabe Ritter Trial Lawyers can help you get the deserved settlement for your misery.

 Types of Construction Site Fall Accidents

 Construction-related falls are generally divided into two categories: falls to a lower level and falls on the same level.
-Falls at ground level make up for about 36 percent of non-fatal falls at a site and include tripping over an object.
+Falls at ground level make up for about 36% of non-fatal falls at a site and include tripping over an object.

-Falls from ladders constitute 24 percent of non-fatal site injuries, while scaffolds make up 6.5. other less frequent falls happen from a non-moving vehicle or building girders.
+Falls from ladders constitute 24% of non-fatal site injuries, while scaffolds make up 6.5. other less frequent falls happen from a non-moving vehicle or building girders.

-Although mostly considered non-fatal, falls on the same level cause 7.1 percent of construction-related deaths.
+Although mostly considered non-fatal, falls on the same level cause 7.1% of construction-related deaths.

 - Spinal cord injuries